the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 # 8 Your Router
 ----

-Always connect directly to the same router as your PC or phone to minimize issues, avoid things like hotspots, router extenders, mesh networks, smart, connection systems and other specialized settings, For programs such as BMBF (Beat Ons standalone replacement) you can install and manage songs in headset to avoid issues with that application specifically.
+Always connect your headset directly to the same router as your PC or phone to minimize issues try to avoid things like hotspots, router extenders, mesh networks and other smart connection systems and specialized settings.

+###### For programs such as BMBF (Beat Ons standalone replacement) you can install and manage songs in headset to avoid issues with that application specifically.

+a Wi-Fi Extender of any kind can lead to problems as well and be sure to disable ANY VPN services of any kind when using SideQuest, best to refrain from them as they are all known to cause issues for SideQuest.

+For some VPN's such as NordVPN users, you may get away with a simple to change a setting that masks your PC even when the VPN service is not actively running as some VPN services still control and mask your system in the background even when not actively open and running, Just locate the setting that disabled your VPN's ability to be masked/ Invisible to local LAN or through Wi-Fi.

 ----
 # 9 Power cycling your devices